mit-pdos/sigmaos/cpython3.11/Doc/library/stdtypes.rst

 .. method:: int.as_integer_ratio()

-   Return a pair of integers whose ratio is equal to the original integer and has a positive denominator.
+   Return a pair of integers whose ratio is exactly equal to the original integer and with a positive denominator.
 The integer ratio of integers (whole numbers) is always the integer as the numerator and ``1`` as the denominator.

    .. versionadded:: 3.8

-.. method:: int.is_integer()

-   Returns ``True``.
-Exists for duck type compatibility with :meth:`float.is_integer`.

-   .. versionadded:: 3.12

 Additional Methods on Float
 ---------------------------